 Appearance-wise, he was of medium height, lean build, and relatively dark-skinned.
-His means of livelihood were acquired through honest trade.
-A handsome portion of it was lavished on the poor and needy and students of knowledge.
+He acquired his means of livelihood through honest trade.
+The Imam also lavished a handsome portion of it on the poor and needy and students of knowledge.

-He was not found to be short-tempered even in the most trying times, and never bore a grudge.
+The Imam did not lose his temper or bear grudges.
 Al-Bukhari took to archery for the sake of pleasure and rarely missed the mark.
-It can be safely said that his entire life revolved around an infatuation with Hadith.
+We can safely say that his entire life revolved around an infatuation with Hadith.
 For this, he gladly bore every challenge and hardship.

 Imam al-Bukhari was unmistakably a powerhouse of knowledge in the Islamic and Hadith sciences.
 Amongst the numerous works that he authored, Sahih Al-Bukhari remains his crowning achievement.
-He devoted about a quarter of his life to it, as it was ultimately heard by 90,000 of his students.
+He devoted about a quarter of his life to it, as 90,000 of his students ultimately heard it.

 His Shaykhs were too numerous to name, but Imam Ahmad, Ali ibn Al-Madani and Ishaaq ibn Raahawahy were prominent ones.
 It was in reality, a random remark by Ishaaq ibn Raahawahy, expressing a desire for someone to compile a comprehensive book containing only authentic Hadith that had captured al-Bukhari’s imagination.

 He finally settled upon 7,275 from a collection of about 600,000 Hadith.
 This was only after rigorously scrutinizing them via his self-formulated principles of Hadith criticism.
-Later, scholars strove hard to derive these principles from the Sahih itself since they were not documented by the Imam.
+Later, scholars strove hard to derive these principles from the Sahih itself since the Imam did not document them.

-Furthermore, the Hadith in the Sahih were arranged topic-wise and under different headings.
+Furthermore, he arranged Hadith in the Sahih topic-wise and under different headings.
 This embodied his Fiqh, and these were often borrowed from the Glorious Quran and Hadith.